Dark pattern: Roach motel

 A roach motel or a trammel net design provides an easy or straightforward path to get in but a difficult path to get out.
 Examples include businesses that require subscribers to print and mail their opt-out or cancellation request.
-Recently, in the United States, the Federal Trade Commission (FTC) has announced they will ramp up enforcement of dark patterns like roach motel that trick consumers into signing up for subscriptions or making it difficult to cancel.
-The FTC has stated key requirements related to information transparency and clarity, express informed consent, and simple and easy cancellation.

 For example, during the 2020 United States presidential election, Donald Trump's WinRed campaign employed a similar dark pattern, pushing users towards committing to a recurring monthly donation.